 Lin Manuel Miranda is having himself a year.
 Now, that statement would be true in almost any year since he burst onto Broadway with In the Heights back in 2008, but it is especially so now.
 Just in 2021 alone Miranda has: produced a big screen adaptation of In the Heights, starred as a musically inclined kinkajou in Vivo, written original music for Disney’s Encanto and, most impressively of all, released one of the best movies of the year with tick... tick… BOOM, his directorial debut.

 tick… tick… BOOM is itself an adapted stage musical, making Miranda a natural choice to helm the project.
-The first Broadway show of Rent playwright Jonathan Larson, the musical, and film, follow the lightly fictionalized Jon Larson (Andrew Garfield) battling to get his first show produced.
+The first Broadway show by Rent playwright Jonathan Larson, the musical, and film, follow the lightly fictionalized Jon Larson (Andrew Garfield) battling to get his first show produced.
 On the verge of his 30th birthday, Jon is fighting not just for the attention of the industry but rather against time and the slipping away of his youth.
 Steven Sondheim had his first show on Broadway by 27 so what hope does Jon have if he can’t even get his agent to call him back at 30?

 Miranda adapts Larson’s material capably, if unevenly.
 Some numbers get big cinematic set pieces with sweeping camera angles and elaborate props, others take a more minimalistic approach, while still others tear things all the way down to an imitation of the original stage production with just Garfield behind a piano.
 Each of those stagings is interesting and well enough composed on their own, but the overall lack of cohesion is apparent.